tanpawarit/Dean-Valuation-Engine/README.md

 > [**PIXIU: A Large Language Model-based Multi-agent Financial Analyst**](https://arxiv.org/abs/2311.13344) (Xie, et al., 2023)
 >
 > *This research specifically details a multi-agent system built for financial analysis, affirming the viability and relevance of applying this architecture to the complex tasks of valuation that Dean aims to solve.*

+---

+<a id="license"></a>
+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---